iterrypeng/PYFMDB/README.md

 [table setField:@"name" andValue:@"BMW" andWhere:@"name='MINI'"];
 ```
 ####Read
-all lines，all fields
+All lines，all fields
 ```
 NSArray *results = [table selectAll];
 ```
-where conditions，all fields
+Where conditions，all fields
 ```
  NSString *where = @"name='BMW'";
  NSArray *results = [table selectWithWhere:where];
 ```
-where conditions，some of the fields
+Where conditions，some of the fields
 ```
  NSString *where = @"name='BMW'";
  NSString *fields = @"id,wheels";
  NSArray *results = [table selectWithWhere:where andFields:fields];
 ```
-where conditions，some of the fields，paging
+Where conditions，some of the fields，paging
 ```
  NSString *where = @"name='BMW'";
  NSString *fields = @"id,wheels";
  //NSString *fields = @"*";//all fields
 NSArray *results = [table selectWithWhere:where andFields:fields andPage:1 andPageSize:10];//first page，pagesize=10
 ```
-where conditions，some of the fields，paging，ordering
+Where conditions，some of the fields，paging，ordering

-ordering has "asc","desc"

-one field order: id desc

-some fields order: id,wheel asc
 ```
  NSString *where = @"name='BMW'";
  NSString *fields = @"id,wheels";
-NSArray *results = [table selectWithWhere:where andFields:fields andPage:1 andPageSize:10 andOrder:@"id desc"];
+ //ordering has "asc","desc";one field order: id desc;some fields order: id,wheel asc NSArray *results = [table selectWithWhere:where andFields:fields andPage:1 andPageSize:10 andOrder:@"id desc"];
 ```
-find one line fields
+Find one line fields
 ```
  NSString *where = @"name='BMW'";
  NSDictionary *result = [table findWithWhere:where];
 ```
-find one field
+Find one field
 ```
 id result = [table getField:@"name" andWhere:@"id=1"];
 ```